-This particular issue hits home for me, because on my daughter’s swim team, everyone who participates does indeed get a trophy.
-It’s about six inches tall, with the name of the team and the date.
-But there are other trophies given out too.
+This particular issue hits home for me, because on my daughter’s swim team, everyone who participates does indeed get an award.
+But there are other awards given out too.
 Big ones.
-Trophies for achievement: for being one of the top three swimmers in a specific age group.
+Trophies for achievement: for being one of the top two swimmers in a specific age group.
 There is also a “coach’s trophy”; it’s a subjective award, given to the kid with the most hustle, the most heart.
-It is abundantly clear that there are differences between the participation trophies and the achievement ones.
+It is abundantly clear that there are differences between the participation awards and the achievement ones.

 The latest research strongly suggests that generic, blanket praise is not effective for children.
 In fact, praising them for being “smart” or “good at art” can actually inhibit performance because it makes them less willing to take risks or do things that don’t come easy.
 For feedback to be effective, for it to really motivate kids, it needs to be specific, and it needs to acknowledge effort.
 “I noticed you did these math problems without counting on your fingers—that’s a first!”
 “You really kicked hard across the pool this time!”
 (It also needs to be true.
 Kids are great crap detectors.)

 So the question is, which category does a participation trophy fall into?
 Is it an empty, generic expression of praise (not helpful), or is it a tangible acknowledgement of effort (helpful)?
-It it’s the former, then I’m OK ditching it.
-God knows I don’t need any more clutter in my house.
-But if it’s the latter, then let’s not malign the practice.
+I think it’s the latter, or can be if the coaches and parents frame it that way.
 It’s simply another way of affirming commitment, which the research suggests is important feedback for the development of children.
 (By the way, report cards around here give grades for achievement and for effort.
 Useful information to have as a parent.)

 She will get stronger.
 And a little bit faster.
 And while she may yet surprise me, she is unlikely ever to break into the top group of swimmers.
 She will never get that top trophy.
 But she is earning her little trophy, my friends.